-Basis of Distinction Offer Invitation to Offer 1.
-Meaning Where a person shows his willingness to enter into a contract, it is called as an offer.
-Where a person invites others to make an offer to him, it is called as an invitation to offer.
-2. Purpose An offer is made by a person with the purpose of entering into a contract.
-The purpose of making an invitation to offer is to receive the offers or to negotiate the terms on which the person making the invitation is willing to contract.
-3. Legal effect An offer, if acted upon (i.e., accepted), results in a contract.
-An invitation to offer, if acted upon, only results in making of an offer.
+Answer 1.
+Offer should be distinguished from an invitation to offer: Basis of Distinction Offer Invitation to Offer 1.
+Meaning Meaning Where a person shows his willingness to enter into a contract, it is called as an offer.
+Where a person invites others to make offer to him, it is called as an invitation offer. • 2.
+Purpose 2.
+Purpose An offer is made by a person with the purpose of entering into a contract.
+The purpose of making an invitation offer is to receive the offers or to negotive the terms on which the person making the invitation is willing to contract. or receive the offers or to negotiate on which the person making the 3.
+Legal effect An offer, if acted upon (i.e., accepted), results in a contract. tion to offer, if acted upon, only making of an offer.
+WAPPENDED CAPOULACION OFFENSION OFFENSION OF CONTROLLING AND ALL Answer: Same as above.
+In this case, Smt.
+Prakash by selecting some articles and approaching the cashier for payment simply made an offer to buy the articles selected by her.
+If the cashier does not accept the price, the interested buyer cannot compel him to sell.
+Related/Expected Question Hint Answer Ajit sees a book displayed in a shelf of a book shop with a price tag of \gtrless 95.
+Ajit tenders \gtrless 95 at the counter and asks for the book.
+The Bookseller refuses to sell saying that the book has already been sold to someone else and he does not have another copy of that book in the stock.
+Is the Bookseller bound to sell the book to Ajit?
+No, Book Seller is not bound to sell the book to Ajit?